dotnet/runtime/src/native/dnmd/readme.md

 ## Test

 The `test/` directory contains all product tests.
+The native components for DNMD should be built first.
+See the Build section.

 The `DNMD.Tests.sln` file can be loaded in Visual Studio to run associated tests.
 The managed tests will use the latest build of the DNMD libraries.
-Keep in mind the native assets are built with an configuration independent of Visual Studio.
+Keep in mind the native assets are built with a configuration independent of the tests.

+The `test/Regression.TargetAssembly` must build built prior to running some tests.
+This project is written in IL and thus difficult to chain into the Visual Studio scenario.